alphagov/spotlight/README.md

 Install node-inspector on your VM with `sudo npm install -g node-inspector@0.5.0` and run it with `node-inspector`.

+On the VM:

 Start the app with `node --debug app/server.js`.

+Visit `http://spotlight.perfplat.dev:8080/debug` to view the console.

+Or on your machine

+Start the app with `node --debug app/server.js --backdropUrl='http://localhost:3057/backdrop-stub/{{ data-group }}/{{ data-type }}' --screenshotTargetUrl='http://localhost:3057' --screenshotServiceUrl='http://localhost:3000'`.

-Visit `http://spotlight.perfplat.dev:8080` to view the console.
+Visit `http://localhost:8080/debug` to view the console.

 ### Production ###